Aijeyomah/blty-url-shortener/README.md

 ```
 ### Environment Variables
 Create a `.env` file and add the environment variables described in the .env.sample file.
-Note that some of the variables are only necessary if you are using docker.
-Refer to the `.env.sample` file for details.

 ## Starting the dev server